dannysecurity/Mochi-Mood/README.md

 - Add optional notes (e.g., "Lots of Rx delays today")
 - View mood trends for **today** or filter by any **past date**
 - Auto-refreshing bar charts powered by Plotly
-- ☁Google Sheets integration for real-time cloud logging
+- Google Sheets integration for real-time cloud logging

 ---

-## 🚀 Getting Started
+## Getting Started

 ### 1. Clone the repo and install requirements